How Does Cannabis Help With Crohn’s Disease and Colitis?

 If you prefer, you can increase your dose of CBD tincture or gel caps to combat these flares, but you should note that they have a significantly longer onset of up to 90 minutes.

 Often, the best way to manage moderate to severe symptoms related to colitis or Crohn’s disease is to combine multiple CBD products.
 The right combination of products can help provide preventative coverage and powerful relief from sudden symptoms.
-Below are some of our favorite CBD products that may be useful for managing digestive issues.

 What is the correct CBD dosage to help treat Crohn’s disease and colitis?